FSD2976 Finnish Self-Report Delinquency Study 2012

 - Salmi, Venla (National Research Institute of Legal Policy (Optula))

-assault, bullying, burglary, crime, crime victims, criminal damage, disorderly conduct, drug abuse, illegal drugs, intimidation, juvenile delinquency, offences, robbery, shoplifting, students, teachers, theft, youth
+assault, bullying, burglary, crime, crime victims, criminal damage, disorderly conduct, drug abuse, illegal drugs, juvenile delinquency, offences, robbery, shoplifting, students, teachers, theft, youth

 The survey studied the extent, frequency and nature of self-reported offending among young people in Finland as well as their attitudes towards crime and experiences of being victims.
 The 2012 survey, which is the seventh of its kind, differs from the surveys of previous years in that it was expanded to include sixth-graders (pupils aged 12-13) in addition to ninth-graders (pupils aged 15-16).